Charlie Kirk, who helped build support for Trump among young people, dies after campus shooting

 Kirk’s evangelical Christian beliefs were intertwined with his political perspective, and he argued that there was no true separation of church and state.

-He also referenced the Seven Mountain Mandate, which specifies seven areas where Christians are to lead — politics, religion, media, business, family, education and the arts, and entertainment.
+He also referenced the Seven Mountain Mandate that specifies seven areas where Christians are to lead — politics, religion, media, business, family, education and the arts, and entertainment.

+In the foreword to a book written by a pastor and Turning Point staffer to be published next week, Kirk wrote: "In today’s America, the Christian faithful are faced with a terrifying and broad array of dangers and threats.
+We are menaced not by new false gods, but by the return of demons from long ago.”

 Kirk argued for a new conservatism that advocated for freedom of speech, challenging Big Tech and the media, and centering working-class Americans beyond the nation’s capital.